dsteinmo/pysws/README.md

 1. Install dependencies (python2.7, numpy, matplotlib).
 2. Download the source.
-3. Run with `python pysw.py`.
+3. Run with `python pysws.py`.
 4. Start playing with the source code!

 ## Tests

-The code's current architecture doesn't support automated unit testing.
+The code's current architecture doesn't support automated unit testing, but I'm hoping to contribute a second implementation soon.

 ## Contributors